jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 ### Interfaces

-Another to define the structure of an object or class in TypeScript is through **interfaces**.
-With an interface, rather than specifying the structure or values of a variable, an interface specifies the shape of an object or class.
-The best way to understand this is through an example:
+Another to define the structure in TypeScript is through **interfaces**.
+Interfaces specify the shape of an object or class without strictly requiring the value be of a specific type.
+In this way, TypeScript provides abstraction and flexibility.

+As long as a variable, parameter or return value aheres to the rules established in the interface definition - the variable, parameter and/or return value can be of any type.

 ```ts